RimpleDabas/Flower-Recognition-AI-ML-Model/README.md

  - Sunflower
  - Tulip

-App predicts the flower as shown below
+The results is predicted as shown below

 ![gif](/Images/Dashboard.gif)

-It further allows the user to give an input and allows to upload another image.
+It further allows the user to give an input and to upload another image.
 ![](/Images/Dashboard_4.png)

+Following are the steps we followed for making this app.
 ## Data collection
 The data for testing and training our model was collected from three sources
  - Web scraping from Google Images